Zhouyuan-Chen/Zhouyuan-Chen/README.md

 - code and report(Code is not available due to confidentiality requirements.)

-### Recent Plan
+### Recent Study

+During the Spring Festival this year, I learned some stuff about NPR(I read this [tutorial](https://hal.inria.fr/hal-02189483/file/contour_tutorial.pdf) and had a basic understanding of the NPR), especially the line-drawing algorithms.
+Doing so helps me review my knowledge of topology, hope I am able to make an interesting demo later...

 Currently, I am working on implementing a collision detection library, I call it ColCal(Collision Calculation Library), you can check source code by clicking [this](https://github.com/Cavers-Chen/ColCal)!

-Meanwhile, I had learned some stuff about NPR, especially the line-drawing algorithms.
-Doing so helps me review my knowledge of topology, hope I am able to make an interesting demo later...
+Meanwhile, since my former simulation code was missed, I plan to realize particle-based simulation and grid-based simulation these days.
+You can check source code by clicking [this](https://github.com/Cavers-Chen/PhysicalSimulation);

+### Future Plan

-Now, I am schooling myself the geometry processing by watching and finishing online [courses](https://user.ceng.metu.edu.tr/~ys/ceng789-dgp/).
+I would like to dig deeper into geometry(mesh stuff) since I found some professors did lots of fantastic work based on it, such as using mesh to assist factor in producing sweaters or even plastic(inflatable bag which can change it's shape) I am already schooling myself the geometry processing by watching and finishing online [courses](https://user.ceng.metu.edu.tr/~ys/ceng789-dgp/).

-After entering graduate college, I would like to make my study more specific and focus on one of aspects between rendering/simulation/geometry.
+After entering graduate college, I would like to make my study more specific and focus on one of the aspects of rendering/simulation/geometry.